Mortgage Calculator in Alabama

 Mortgage calculator definitions

-The amount of money needed to purchase the house.
+The home price is the amount of money needed to purchase the house.

 The down payment is the amount of money the borrower wants to put down to purchase the home or the required amount by the lender.
 Normally, this can be inputted as a dollar amount or a percentage.
 The mortgage amount will cover the difference between the down payment and the home price.